tikatoo/irc.js/docs/API.rst

     Parts the specified channel.

-    :param string channel: the channel to part
+    :param string channelList: the channel(s) to part
     :param string message: an optional message to send upon leaving the channel
-    :param function callback: a callback to run once the bot has parted the channel
+    :param function callback: a optional callback to automatically attach to ``part#channelname`` for each channel

+    As with ``Client.join``, the ``channelList`` parameter supports multiple channels in a comma-separated string, for each of which the callback will be called.

 .. js:function:: Client.say(target, message)